Post Oak Mall: Food court

 Post Oak Mall's food court contains seven food stall vendors.
-In addition to the more "traditional" mall offerings, including a Charley's Philly Stakes, a burger place, an Asian restaurant, and a pizza stall, the food court houses the locally operated Taste of the Tropics, a maker of pure fruit smoothies, and a Nestlé Toll House Café.
+The mall's food court offers a Charley's Philly Stakes, a burger place, an Asian restaurant, a pizza stall, a locally operated Taste of the Tropics, a maker of pure fruit smoothies, and a Nestlé Toll House Café.
 The stalls arranged around half of a semi-round area, retail stores along the other half, and openings to the mall concourse on both ends.

 A McDonald's was located in the mall for fifteen years, but left in 2002 as part of regional owner Ron Blatchley's overall renovation plans.
-It was quickly replaced by the Brazos Valley seventh Sonic Drive-In location, the only in the area with neither a drive-in nor drive through option.
+It was quickly replaced by the Brazos Valley seventh Sonic Drive-In location, the only in the area with neither a drive-in nor drive-through option.
 The Sonic closed in late 2012.

 Economic impact

 Post Oak Mall was the first mall in the city of College Station, and as of 2008, it is the largest mall in the Brazos Valley.
 There were concerns that the mall would hurt existing area businesses, but CBL was certain the mall would have a "trickle-down" effect that would result in the Harvey Road area to be "fully developed with smaller strip shopping centers."
 Before the mall opened, plans were already underway for one such center, Post Oak Village, which began constructed to the west of the mall along Harvey Road.
 Farther west, zoning was approved for new office complexes and commercial developments.
 Immediately south of the mall, an additional commercial zone was approved, along with 36 acre along the freeway.